MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-ftp-logon-attempt-restrictions.md

     [![](iis-80-ftp-logon-attempt-restrictions/_static/image4.png)](iis-80-ftp-logon-attempt-restrictions/_static/image3.png)
 5. Click **Apply**.

 "Write to the log only" option does not block logon attempts.
 Instead, it logs that the condition has been met.
-The IT administrator can then try different configuration parameters to evaluate how the settings impacts thier users before enforcing them.
+The IT administrator can then try different configuration parameters to evaluate how the settings impacts their users before enforcing them.

 <a id="TOC301258518"></a>